Forged in the Fire: Plot summary

 Forged in the Fire is an epic love story in which love prevails over all.
-When Will is sent to prison during the plague, Susanna has no way of knowing whether her beloved is alive or not.
+When Will is sent to prison during the plague, Susanna has no way of knowing whether her beloved is alive or not given the time since his last letter.
 Will gets sent to jail with two of his friends for starting a fight in the streets.
-Whilst in jail both his friends are infested with the plague and Will becomes deathly ill.
+Whilst in jail both his friends are infested with the plague and Will becomes deathly ill from what later turns out to be ague.
 Both of his companions die but Will is bailed out by a man called Edmund who is extremely wealthy and a friend of Nat, who during the story is always at Will's side.

 When Susanna finally finds out where Will is located she travels at once to London.
 There she finds Will happy and healthy in Edmund's home with his eldest daughter.
 This is the one and only blow to their love but is soon overcome.
 The two get married in the sight of God at a Quaker meeting.

 The London fire is the next huge thing to happen.
-The city is destroyed bit by bit, and now that Susanna is with a child she and Will must leave.
-But Will refuses to leave until he has finished his work, so he sends Susanna, with friends, to make it out of the city and into a farm where she is to camp for many nights.
+The city is destroyed bit by bit, and now that Susanna is pregnant she and Will must leave.
+But Will refuses to leave until he has finished his work in relocating his stock, so he sends Susanna, with friends, to make it out of the city and into a farm where she is to camp for many nights.
 Finally Will with Nat manage to get out of the city and they are reunited at last.
-Will also makes up with his father who has never much cared for Will and Susanna's love.
-He gives them some money and they live happily ever after.
-A few years later they have a son and life happily goes on.
+Will also makes up with his father who had disowned him and had never much cared for Will and Susanna's love until then.
+He gives them some money along with the Heywood family crib for their child and they live happily ever after.
+A few months later, Susanna announces the birth of their son Josiah and life happily goes on.